giuseppeporcelli/end-to-end-ml-application/05_API_Gateway_and_Lambda/README.md

 	<img src="images/api_gateway_stages.png" alt="API Gateway Stages" width="700px" />
 4. At your convenience, you can also browse through the different settings that can be specified for the stage, like log and tracing, throttling, caching, etc.

+### Invoke the API from an Angular single-page application
+You can now proceed to <a href="../06_invoke_API/">Module 06</a> to invoke the API Gateway endpoint from an Angular single-page application.